MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

           done

 =========    =====================================================================================================
--a           Specify protein translations file
--d           Specify nucleotide sequences file
--f           Specify output format: gbk: Genbank-like format (Default); gff: GFF format; sqn: Sequin feature table format; sco: Simple coordinate output
+``-a``           Specify protein translations file ``-d``           Specify nucleotide sequences file ``-f``           Specify output format: gbk: Genbank-like format (Default); gff: GFF format; sqn: Sequin feature table format; sco: Simple coordinate output
--o           Specify output file, default stdout
--c           Closed ends, do not allow partial genes at edges of sequence -q           Run quietly (suppress logging output)
--p           Specify mode: single or meta
+``-o``           Specify output file, default stdout ``-c``           Closed ends, do not allow partial genes at edges of sequence ``-q``           Run quietly (suppress logging output) ``-p``           Specify mode: single or meta
--i           Input FASTA or Genbank file
+``-i``           Input FASTA or Genbank file
 =========    =====================================================================================================

 2. **Gene de-replication**.
 At this point gene-nucleotide sequences from all samples are concatenated together and duplicated sequences are removed from the catalog.
-For this genes are clustered at 95% identity and 90% coverage of the shorter gene using CD-HIT_.
+For this, genes are clustered at 95% identity and 90% coverage of the shorter gene using CD-HIT_.
+The longest gene sequence from each cluster is then used as a reference sequence for this gene.

 .. _CD-HIT: https://github.com/weizhongli/cdhit/wiki